 After the 6 week build season ends, build season is finished and competition season begins.
 FRC teams travel to their regional competitions in March and early April to learn and compete.
 The game is played on a basketball size field with teams competing on 3-team alliances.
 In the qualification matches, the 3-team alliances are randomly assigned.
 However, in the finals, alliance captains choose their teammates.
 Therefore, scouting is an important part of the game.
 If a team qualifies, they will compete at the FIRST World Championship held in April in Houston.
 Finally, FIRST in Texas has partnered with UIL inviting the top 32 teams in Texas to compete in May at Austin to be crowned the Texas UIL Robotics champion.

 In our club, anyone can be a member of the FIRST program.
 Anyone who wishes to join gets a role.
 Students build, program, drive, and market our robot.
-Underclassmen are welcomed and we love to have them.
+Underclassmen are welcomed and we hope to further their interest and understanding of STEM.
 Our upperclassmen and adult mentors spend countless hours before the season begins teaching new skills to anyone who wishes to learn.
 When build season starts in January it's hard not to make friends.
 The team meets daily for a couple of hours, working together to finish the robot in just over a month and a half.

 More information about the FIRST Robotics Challenge can be found here: